Fruehstart-Rente 2026: €10 per Month from the German State for Every Child

 1. Compare providers

 Look at providers offering child or pension depots.
 Low-cost, transparent depots have the best chance of being approved as Fruehstart-Rente providers later.
+Aim for annual fees below 1 percent.

-2. Review your own setup
+2. Sort your own pension

 3. Watch the updates